Today I’ll share how to make the easiest homemade finger paint from basic, edible ingredients: flour, water, and food coloring.

-These paints are washable and non-toxic, and you can find them on Amazon.
+These liquid watercolor paints are washable and non-toxic, and my absolute favorite.
 The pack of eight colors (8 oz. each) is about $30, which makes each bottle just under $4.
 When you consider how much food coloring you get in a tiny bottle, these liquid watercolors are totally worth it, in my opinion.
 If the value-pack is out of stock or you’re not interested in committing to eight colors, you could also order these paint bottles individually.

 Now the paint is ready to experiment with.

 The texture is like pudding and feels nice on the hands.
 My kids enjoyed painting it on their hands to make hand prints, and they also used brushes to paint in a more traditional way.